ryansummerscripts/UAD-Plugins-Tool/README.md

 ------------------------------------------

-Once you edit your removal preferences the first time, you're all set for tackling the next UAD Software update!
 If you purchase new plugins that you wish to keep installed, don't forget to add back the "#" before the plugin name to prevent it from being moved out of your plugin folders.

-Feel free and get in touch here or via socials if you experience any issues, have suggestions, for more macOS Scripts or want to show support.
+Feel free and get in touch here or via socials if you experience any issues, have suggestions, for more macOS Scripts or want to donate!

 https://shop.ryansummer.com